comparisonwise-livetutoringtoolspricing

 We'd point a prospect at Classentra over Wise.live in these situations:

-- You're based in Canada or Quebec.
-Classentra is operated by Les Entreprises Urbaino, a Quebec sole proprietorship, with native CAD billing, a French (Quebec) interface, and self-service data export and deletion to support your own Law 25 obligations.
+4. You're based in Canada or Quebec.
+Classentra is operated by Les Entreprises Urbaino, a Quebec sole proprietorship, with native CAD billing, a French (Quebec) interface, and self-service data export and deletion tools — one component (not a complete program) of your own Law 25 obligations.

 If your situation matches three or more of those, we think you will be happier on Classentra.